Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Problem Statement

 The physical meaning of the objective~\eqref{eq:safety_specification} is that we want the probability of long-term safety at each time step to be greater than a pre-specified threshold.
 For example, when~\eqref{eq:safe event} is defined for type 1, we have

-We consider either fixed time horizon problem or receding time horizon problem.
-In the fixed time horizon problem, safety is evaluated at each time $t$ for a time interval $[t,t+H]$ of fixed length.
-In the receding time horizon problem, we evaluate, at each time $t$, safety only for the remaining time $[t,H]$ given a fixed horizon.
+We consider either fixed time horizon problem or receding time horizon problem, following the definition in ~\cite{rawlings2017model}.
+In the receding time horizon problem, safety is evaluated at each time $t$ for a time interval $[t,t+H]$.
+In the fixed time horizon problem, we evaluate, at each time $t$, safety only for the remaining time $[t,H]$.
 The outlook time horizon for each case is given by

 The safety margin is assumed to be either fixed or time varying.
 Fixed margin refers to when the margin remains constant at all time, \ie $\varmargin_t = \ell$.
 For time-varying margin, we consider the margin $\varmargin_t$ that evolves according to